WilsonCN14/ChrisTy-Gameshop/README.md

 # ChrisTy-Gameshop
 Employee portal for ChrisTy's Gameshop, a fake store selling video games.
-This project started in 2020 as a team project for a Web Development course.
-Our team code repository is set to private.
-With permission from my teammate, I am starting a new public respository with our code and updating it with my current knowledge of web development.
+This project was created in Jan-March 2021 for a group project in my Introduction to Databases course.
+My team's repository is set to private.
+With permission from my team, I am uploading our code in a public repository.